 As the Council stated in “Expanding College Access & Economic Opportunity,” released in January, this is a crisis for students and our state: “Minnesota is losing ground on access to higher education, even though it is the surest path to economic mobility.”
 See more on this issue and the argument for investing in the need-based State Grant program.

-The six-page resource addresses the Council's legislative request to Governor Walz and the Minnesota Legislature.
+The two-pager addresses the Council's legislative request to Governor Walz and the Minnesota Legislature.